nicky-nym/nicky-nym.github.io/pages/cities.md

 ### <a name="network-effect"></a>Network effect problems

-Depending where construction happens, the impossible cities design faces one of two different network effect problems.
+Depending where construction happens, the Impossible Cities design faces one of two different network effect problems.

 * **Population growth network effects** &mdash; for new greenfield city sites
   * People move to cities because of the opportunities there, or because they know people there.
 The bigger the city, the more draw it has.
 Once a major city has become established, and has a critical mass, it's not difficult to find people who want to move there.
 Kids are born and raised in existing cities, not in greenfield city sites.
 If a new town is founded from scratch, with a small population, in a remote place, then it probably doesn't have enough critical mass to draw people to come live there.
 It's a chicken-and-egg problem: in order to attract a lot of people, a city has to be big, but before it can become big, it has to have attracted a lot of people.
-  * A small-scale impossible city would work just fine, and it would have some advantages over a similarly sized car-centric or transit-centric city.
+  * A small-scale Impossible City would work just fine, and it would have some advantages over a similarly sized car-centric or transit-centric city.
 Lower transportation costs might be the largest single selling point.
 But the advantages may not be large enough to matter to anyone.
 For small-scale cities, car-centric designs actually work reasonably well, as do designs based on buses and bus rapid transit.
 The car & bus system only starts to break down once a city gets large enough to have serious traffic congestion problems, and it's only at that scale that the kinematic city design starts to really outshine the other options.

 * **Transportation system network effects** &mdash; for infill and suburb/satellite sites
   * Different transportation systems tend not to be complementary.
   * Dallas-Fort Worth is a car-based city.
 Cars work fairly well there, allowing millions of people to reach each other in under 30 minutes.
 Dallas-Fort Worth does also have a light rail system, DART, but it has less than 100,000 daily riders, because it only has 4 lines, with 64 stations, which means it doesn't effectively connect any two points in the city.
 The network of car-based streets **does** connect any two points in the city.
 Free parking is available at more than half of the DART stations, but if you already have a car, and you're already in your car, it may be faster and more convenient to just drive to your final destination, rather than drive to the DART station, park, wait for a train, pay a fare, ride the train, and then walk from from the station to your destination.
   * New York City, by contrast, has a subway system with 5 million daily riders, using 36 lines with 470 stations.
 In New York, the subway system works well because it has achieved critical mass, effectively connecting most points in the city.
 Cars also work in New York, but street congestion makes cars slow, and parking is problem.
 In general, the car network & the subway network tend to be alternatives to each other, rather than being a unified system.
 The subway stations generally don't have parking lots or taxi stands, and a trip will take longer if it involves both a car leg and a subway leg.
-  * An impossible city design could be used to build a small-scale neighborhood in, or near, an existing car-centric city, either in an infill site or as a new suburb or satellite city.
+  * An Impossible City design could be used to build a small-scale neighborhood in, or near, an existing car-centric city, either in an infill site or as a new suburb or satellite city.
 The problem with that scenario is that it may be the worst of both worlds: outside of the new neighborhood you have to use a car to get around, but within the new neighborhood there are no roads and no parking, so you can't use a car.
-The impossible bikeways would work well for trips **within** the new neighborhood, but for any trips back and forth **between** the new neighborhood and the rest of the city, you still need a car, and you still fight urban traffic congestion, but then you can't drive right up to your office, and instead have to park somewhere at the edge of the kinematic neighborhood and then switch to foot or small vehicle to get the last distance.
+The Impossible bikeways would work well for trips **within** the new neighborhood, but for any trips back and forth **between** the new neighborhood and the rest of the city, you still need a car, and you still fight urban traffic congestion, but then you can't drive right up to your office, and instead have to park somewhere at the edge of the kinematic neighborhood and then switch to foot or small vehicle to get the last distance.
 That means the trips would take *longer* because people would have to have both a car leg and a bikeway leg, with the need for parking and a transfer in between.
 In this situation, in terms of mobility and kinematic range, people would actually have been better off if the new neighborhood had been built to match the transportation system of the rest of the city, rather than introducing a new design.
-  * A more natural pairing would be small-scale impossible neighborhoods centered on train stations for either subway trains, or light rail, or commuter trains like the San Francisco Bay Area Caltrain.
+  * A more natural pairing would be small-scale Impossible neighborhoods centered on train stations for either subway trains, or light rail, or commuter trains like the San Francisco Bay Area Caltrain.
 That's a workable design, but there may not be much opportunity for it in existing cities.
 In existing cities, the area around subway stops and train stations is typically already very developed, with expensive real estate, and expensive existing buildings, and lots of land reserved for streets, so that the remaining parcels are separated into islands.
 It would take a lot of time and money to try to rebuild a few square miles of that into a kinematic neighborhood.

 ### <a name="cost"></a>Cost problems

 Constructing even small buildings is expensive.
 Constructing entire neighborhoods or entire cities requires not just building housing and office space, but also building all the transportation infrastructure for roads, street lights, traffic lights, bus shelters, subway stops, and more.
 Plus all of the utility infrastructure, including sewers, water supply, power lines, telephone lines, and the rest.

 * **Low cost** vs. **high cost** locations
-  * An impossible city could be built in a high-cost location, such as California, or in a lower-cost location in a higher-growth area in India or Africa, like somewhere near the new Bagamoyo port and special economic zone, near Dar es Salaam, Tanzania.
+  * An Impossible City could be built in a high-cost location, such as California, or in a lower-cost location in a higher-growth area in India or Africa, like somewhere near the new Bagamoyo port and special economic zone, near Dar es Salaam, Tanzania.
 Starting in a lower-cost location is almost certainly a more promising approach, but it means that the benefits will be correspondingly lower.
 A 15% kinematic increase in wages & GDP is less dramatic if the wages & GDP were low to begin with, even if higher population growth and GDP per capita growth is expected.
   * In a place like San Francisco or New York, average construction costs are about $350 per square foot, so new apartments can cost over $400,000 per unit to build.[^li]<sup>,</sup>[^reid]
   * Even in the lowest-income countries, where construction labor is least expensive, the basic costs of steel and concrete amount to about $50 per square foot, so even a very small single-room apartment can cost $5,000 to $10,000 in construction materials alone.[^bertaud]
 * **Coordinated funding** vs. **parallel funding**
   * Real estate development projects have traditionally happened on the scale of one building at a time, or one small housing complex or office park at a time.
 A booming city may have hundreds or thousands of building projects going on in parallel, each with their own different land owner, general contractor, bank loan, and prospective tenant, and each with their own zoning and planning department approval.
 That arrangement lowers the bar for any single project, and enables lots of projects to move forward simultaneously, each at their own pace, without needing to coordinate tens of billions of dollars of funding and spending.
 Each project can be tuned to the needs of the particular parties involved, resulting a vibrant diversity of approaches and results, rather than the less successful giant mono-culture developments sometimes found in planned economies.
   * In recent decades, the largest development projects in the world have been growing larger.
 Projects on the scale of $10 to $20 billion are now fairly common.
 Some of those are transportation infrastructure projects, such as the Chunnel, the Gotthard Base Tunnel, the Riyadh Metro, and the New York 2nd Avenue subway project.
 Others are more focused on creating large amounts of leasable square footage, such as Masdar City, or the Hudson Yards project in New York.
 However, when a single project has a $20 billion price tag, funding is still typically be coordinated from multiple sources, usually with significant public funding in the mix.
 Notable exceptions are privately funded projects like the Apple Park campus in Cupertino, at $5 billion, or the City Center project in Las Vegas, at $11 billion, the largest privately funded construction project in the history of the United States.[^wiki_citycenter] Any privately funded new city project would almost certainly need to have initial completion costs of no more than $10 or $20 billion.
 * **Upfront costs** vs. **ongoing costs**
   * Getting a new city started would be more feasible if it were possible to minimize the upfront costs, so that substantial costs only start to occur later, once people have already moved in, value is being created, and revenue opportunities are available.
-Unfortunately, the impossible city design doesn't lend itself to minimizing upfront costs.
+Unfortunately, the Impossible City design doesn't lend itself to minimizing upfront costs.
 Because of the [network effect](#network-effect) problems, there's not much incentive to try starting a small project; a more promising approach would be to try to scale up as quickly as possible, but that would require raising funds from speculative investors, rather than funding growth on revenue from the value created.